NULL-Term1nat0r/webserv/ReadmeFiles/newWebservCommands/poll.md

 `POLLNVAL`: Indicates that you want to monitor the file descriptor for an invalid request.
 This is used when the file descriptor is not open or not valid for some reason.

-You can combine these flags using bitwise OR (|) to monitor multiple events simultaneously.
-For example, if you want to monitor both read and write availability, you can use POLLIN | POLLOUT.
+You can combine these flags using bitwise `OR (|)` to monitor multiple events simultaneously.
+For example, if you want to monitor both read and write availability, you can use `POLLIN | POLLOUT`.

 Here's an example of how you can set up a struct pollfd structure to monitor multiple events:
 ```c